threefoldfoundation/info_cloud_production/tfcloud/tfgrid/tokenomics_tfgrid.md

     * The cumulative effect of these factors has resulted in a market capitalization for the liquid tokens that is significantly undervalued.
 With a market cap hovering around 5 million dollars, it starkly contrasts with the intrinsic value and potential of the ThreeFold ecosystem.

 Future Optimism: Despite the current challenges, there's a strong belief in the imminent positive shift in the token's value.
 As ThreeFold gears up to launch more commercial workloads and with the anticipated funding for TF Cloud, there's an expectation of increased commercial utilization.
 This, in turn, can drive demand for the token, potentially boosting its price and aligning the market cap more closely with ThreeFold's true value.

+We are working on some fundamental changes which will achieve the following

+- TFT farming will slow down and there will probably never be more than 1 billion TFT ever
+- Farmers will receive more reward based on Utilization
+- Staking is a required for becoming a future Farmer or Farming Cooperative
+- P2P Billing and Payments will lead to using TFT for much more services, which will have positive impact as well.

 Some more info see [https://github.com/threefoldtech/home/issues/1448](https://github.com/threefoldtech/home/issues/1448)